 There is more than one way to develop and maintain a successful job rotation program.
 Depending on your company’s size, resources, and unique needs, you might take various approaches to create your own program.
 Here are some tried-and-true methods to incorporate into your planning process, regardless of the direction it takes down the road:

 - Get signoff and backing from all company leaders.
-Without solid leadership support and joint investment, job rotation programs never last long.
+Job rotation programs never last long without solid leadership support and joint investment.
 Every member of your company leadership must truly believe in its value and relevance.

 - Develop a (flexible) company policy.
 We recommend maintaining a company policy in your employee handbook about job rotation.
-It can be somewhat vague, allowing the organization to flex one way or another, but it’s critical that the overall practice of job rotation is as equitable and fair as possible.
+It can be somewhat vague, allowing the organization to flex one way or another, but the overall practice of job rotation must be as equitable and fair as possible.

 - Conduct job analysis for similar positions within the company.
-When cross-training employees to be backups, it is a good idea to seek out people in roles that are closest to or have some technical overlap with the role that needs the backup.
+When cross-training employees to be backups, it is a good idea to seek out people who are closest to or have some technical overlap with the role that needs the backup.

 - Create (or update) job descriptions.
 If your organization has not yet done so, you need to create job descriptions that the cross-trained employee can reference.
 Keep these descriptions current as job roles evolve, as they will be the employees’ compass in the cross-training and backup experience.